serbanlex/fintech-api/README.md

-# Fintech "Time Machine" Project - Backend API with finance purposes
+# Fintech "Time Machine" Project - Backend API for financial information

 This project's goal is a backend API with which a client can save different Tickers from the market and retrieve information about them, such as market cap, region or historical graphs on a given time.